 Clark says he met with the Dallas diocese's attorney, who tells him a civil lawsuit was filed against William Joseph Hughes in 1994 over accusations he had sex with a minor during a six-month period in 1983.

-Hughes spent seven years in the church until 1989, when he asked to be laicized, which means having his clerical status removed by the Pope.
+Hughes spent seven years in the church until 1989, when he asked to be laicized, which meant having his clerical status removed by the Pope.
 He served at Holy Spirit in Duncanville, Texas; St. Luke in Irving, Texas and St. Patrick in Dallas.

 According to their notes, Hughes admitted to the assaults and a suit was settled in 1998.